Reviewed by: Erica Grandjean, APD, BNutr&Diet

 - Focus on squats, single-leg standing calf raises and arabesque lunges

-In summary, there’s no better way to prevent injury than working on your strength and mobility.
+In summary, there’s no better way to prevent running injury than working on your strength and mobility.
 Regularly incorporating the above exercises at least twice a week is ideal, as well as a fortnightly or even monthly massage.

 Now hit that pavement!